flyingmachine/brave-clojure-web/content/java.md

 order to find a file which defines a class.
 By default, the classpath includes the directory you're in when you run `java`.
 Try running `java -classpath /tmp PiratePhrases` and you will get an error, even though `PiratePhrases.class` is right there in your current directory.
+You can have multiple paths on your classpath by separating them with colons.
+For example, the classpath `/tmp:/var/maven:.` includes the `/tmp`, `/var/maven`, and `.` directories.

 In Java, you're only allowed to have one public class per file and the filename and class name must be the same.
-This is how `java` knows to try looking in `PiratePhrases.class` for the ShiverMeTimbers class's bytecode.
+This is how `java` knows to try looking in `PiratePhrases.class` for the PiratePhrases class's bytecode.
 After `java` found the bytecode for the `PiratePhrases` class, it executed that class's `main` method.
 Java's kind of like C that way, in that whenever you say "run something, and use this class